-A concrete verge infill is recommended adjacent to the joint and a If flexible surfacing is required over any verge concrete the prepared trench may be temporarily backfilled and the position of the trench referenced on the kerb and parapet by the main at least grade 30 is recommended.
+A concrete verge infill is recommended adjacent to the joint and a trench should be formed to accommodate the required joint width.
+If flexible surfacing is required over any verge concrete the prepared trench may be temporarily backfilled and the position of the trench referenced on the kerb and parapet by the main contractor.
+Any newly placed concrete should be nominally seven days old and cured in accordance with the contract.
+Concrete of at least grade 30 is recommended.